Most Popular 3D Rendering Software

 Blender is best known for being the open-house 3D modeling software that can rival its higher-end counterparts.
 Their in-house render, Cycles, isn’t as talked about, but it’s a noteworthy addition to the list.

 Cycles helps take all that 3D work done in Blender and polish it to a realistic finish.
 It is a ray-trace based production render engine and allows GPU and multi-core CPU rendering to optimize the process.
 Cycles takes into consideration every tiny detail with their geometry function.
 Hair curves and meshes, and different lighting conditions help bring to life models.

-Architectural renderers may enjoy using Cycles as the render engine uses adaptive subdivision and bump mapping to help provide more physically possible depth into landscapes, and helps provide realistic lighting.
+Architects and designers may enjoy using Cycles as the render engine uses adaptive subdivision and bump mapping to help provide more physically possible depth into landscapes, and helps provide realistic lighting.

 CPU users may also rejoice as the engine may also be customized through Open Shading Language.
 Although it’s a bit on the trickier side, code-savvy users may get unlimited ways to further improve the engine at the tip of their fingers.

 Blender is free to use and download, and is supported in Windows, Mac, and Linux operating systems.